muenalan/btest/README.md

 This package provides the *btest* tool and library.
 The library can be sourced in any bash script.

 ## Aim
-1. grouped into testblocks.
+1. Group tests into testblocks.
 This allows for clearer development and organization.
 2. Tests should be executable as standalone scripts.
 3. The *btest* commands allows for invocation of batches of tests (in directories).